Implausible rainbows: an exercise in skyscaping

 _Artistic statement

-Using multiple highly-focus light sources and specialized optics, the transdisciplinary collaboration of artist Lukas Truniger and scientist Bruce Yoder create synthetic rainbows that move and transform slowly in the exhibition space.
+Using multiple highly-collimated light sources and specialized optics, the transdisciplinary collaboration of artist Lukas Truniger and scientist Bruce Yoder create synthetic rainbows that move and transform slowly in the exhibition space.
+Inspired by the coupled motions of our solar system, it uses periodic rotations of both sound and light to produce an ever evolving environment.
 The piece plays with the perception of the visitors who navigate the room, contemplating each rainbow from different positions.
-Inspired by the coupled motions of our solar system, it uses periodic rotations of both sound and light to produce an ever evolving environment.
+As is the case for their natural analogs, the synthetic optical phenomena are dependent on the observer’s position.
+The forms and dependencies differ from those found in nature, thus raising fundamental questions about our shared conceptions of reality.
+The installation explores how we interact with our environment and exposes the intrinsic human desire to imitate, as well as to exert control over nature.

 Weather control has historically been a crucial issue of military and geopolitical concern.
 While other atmospheric phenomena such as clouds feature a highly geostrategic interest in terms of access to water and cooling, rainbows are phenomena of pure aesthetic and poetic interest.